B

 Even though the British Timber puppies are to be cared for in a very similar manner to the adult ones, the puppies usually have to be fed smaller amounts of food.
 You can feed the little pups with soft bones that they can easily break down.
 It is better to start training puppies from a very young age so that they can quickly start picking up commands as they enter adulthood.

-Since the first litter of these puppies was born only in the last decade, additional research may still be necessary to ensure that these wolf lookalike puppies are cared for properly.
+Since the first litter of these puppies was born only in the last decade, additional research may still be necessary to ensure that these wolf look-alike puppies are cared for properly.

 Children

 Even though they are affectionate and loyal towards the owner’s family, the British Timbers still have a chance of becoming aggressive.
 However, timber dogs have generally been monitored as they are genetically bred to have a more even temperament, pushing them away from the constant aggression that wolf dogs are known for.
-They are bred to be a pet, though it is best to keep them away from infants while training them.
+They are bred to be pets, though it is best to keep them away from infants while training them.

 Similar Dogs